Grades aren’t everything: 4 skills that are more important to your employer

 Public speaking is a crucial aspect of any job.
 Whether it’s pitching new campaigns, board meeting presentations, or simply speaking up at a meeting, being well-spoken is a huge plus!
 If you demonstrate yourself capable of carrying a conversation and are able to deliver ideas effectively then you are sure to go up several points in any employer’s eyes.

-Even though it’s important to show high academic performance in, remember that you have other skills that are equally-if not more valuable to offer.
+Even though it’s important to show high academic performance, remember that you have other skills.
 Don’t rely only on your transcript and let your soft skills shine in your next job interview!

 Looking for experienced marketing recruiters to meet your search, staffing and job search needs?
 We’re here to help!

 - Contact us about your marketing search & staffing needs

 - Search marketing, communications, and creative jobs